Can You Safely Use Those Center LATCH Anchors?

 All passenger vehicles manufactured after September 1, 2002, have lower LATCH anchors (there are exceptions, of course).
 There are some vehicles that do have a specific set of lower LATCH anchors designed for use in the center position of the back seat, but most vehicles do not.
 That’s surprising to a large number of parents who rightly feel that the center of the back seat is the safest spot.
 It’s furthest from side impacts and LATCH generally is the easier method to get a tighter installation.
 So why is it that lower anchors aren’t available to be used in the center position and why is it that some CPS techs recommend using lower anchors in the middle while some don’t?

 Lower LATCH anchors consist of 2 U-shaped metal bars welded to a sturdy bar.
 The anchors are spaced 280 mm apart, which to those of us not used to the metric system measures out to 11” center to center.
 The lower anchors are a system, designed to be used together because they are all welded together as one big piece.
 LATCH altogether is a system as well: Lower Anchors and Tethers for CHildren.
-The Tether referred to in the acronym is on a convertible or combination carseat and is generally used only for forward-facing carseats to hold the top of the carseat in place (some carseats can be tethered rear-facing—that’s a different topic).
+The Tether referred to in the acronym is on a convertible or combination carseat and is generally used only for forward-facing carseats to hold the top of the carseat in place (some carseats can be tethered rear-facing—if yours can, you likely know this because it’s a feature you sought out).
 We never call lower LATCH straps “tethers” but sometimes you’ll see them referred to as “lower connector straps.”

 Can you use lower LATCH anchors to install your carseat in the center of the back seat if there aren’t any dedicated lower anchors in that position?
 Perhaps.
 This practice is known as LATCH anchor “borrowing” and you have to consult both your vehicle AND your carseat manual to see if they allow it.
 If one doesn’t, you can’t.
 It’s like asking mom if you can eat a piece of candy and she says no, so you ask dad.
 They both have to say yes.
 Why?
 Remember back to that lower anchor spacing of 11”.
 In a crash, forces are put on both the metal anchors (vehicle) and the plastic belt path (carseat).
 Because you are now using a spacing that is different than 11” (most likely more, and sometimes over 20”), the crash forces are coming at angles that either haven’t been tested for or have been tested but have failed.